 2. Compute `u_(6)`

-• N°1618 (numerical sequences) : The purpose of this exercise on numerical sequences is to calculate terms of a sequence defined by recurrence with a linear function.
+The purpose of this exercise on numerical sequences is to calculate terms of a sequence defined from a fraction and a square root.

 Let the sequence (`u_(n)`) be defined for any natural number n by `u_(0)= 2 ` and `u_(n+1)` = `1+u_(n)`.